Robert Longo: Art market

 Longo is represented by Pace Gallery (since 2021) and Thaddaeus Ropac.

 Personal life

 Longo lived with artist Cindy Sherman from 1974 to 1980.
 He lived with artist Gretchen Bender from 1981 to 1989.
 Longo married German actress Barbara Sukowa in 1994.
-Together they have 3 sons: Hans Longo, Viktor Longo, and Joseph Longo.
+Together they have three sons: Hans Longo, Viktor Longo, and Joseph Longo.
+On May 21, 2022, Longo married Sophie Chahinian, founder of the Artist Profile Archive, in Los Angeles.

 Longo moved to Europe in 1990, living for a few years in Paris and working in Spain and Germany.
 He lives in New York and East Hampton.

 When the COVID-19 pandemic forced the Guild Hall of East Hampton to cancel its 2021 summer gala and auction, Longo volunteered to postpone his own summer exhibition at the space and spearhead a $1 million benefit show in its stead.